Johneriksson88/bb-api/README.md

 ### Contact model

-The contact model is for storing user feedback messages and consists of the following fields:
+The contact model is for storing user feedback messages and has no relation to the above models.
+It consists of the following fields:

 | name       | type             |
 | ---------- | ---------------- |